 Safety management system and service quality

-Sovcomflot Group works with top-class charterers, leading oil & gas companies and traders who care about their reputation and are demanding in the selection of their carriers.
-To meet customer expectations, the company strives to exceed standard requirements, as evidenced by the results of external inspections.
+Sovcomflot Group works with high-profile charterers, leading oil & gas companies and traders who care about their reputation and are demanding in the selection of their carriers.
+To meet customer expectations, the Company strives to exceed standard requirements, as evidenced by the results of external inspections.
 The best proof of Sovcomflot Group’s high level of reliability and qualification as a carrier is the willingness of key customers to sign long-term contracts with it.
 Today, SCF’s ships operate under time charter contracts with most of the major global oil & gas companies.

 Sovcomflot devotes much attention to raising the safety culture, which directly influences the number of incidents attributed to human factor.
 The company continuously monitors safety culture dynamics in the fleet, conducts specialised training sessions for seagoing personnel based on modern sociology science research to develop adequate skills in responding to emergencies with ship equipment.

 The safety culture in the SCF fleet is based on augmenting Russian maritime traditions.
 Respect for knowledge and the experience accumulated over decades provides an undisputed competitive advantage.
 SCF Group’s training centres in St. Petersburg and Novorossiysk, where SCF crews receive regular training and refresher courses, have become an important element in the system of professional development of marine personnel (for more details see the Professional development section).